 Denmark became a co-author of the UN General Assembly Resolution "Principles of the Charter of the United Nations underlying a comprehensive, just and lasting peace in Ukraine", which on February 23, 2023, received support from 141 countries worldwide and consolidated the key provisions of Ukrainian President Volodymyr Zelenskyy's Peace Formula.

-Denmark participated in all coalitions supporting Ukraine created in 2023 - artillery, armored vehicle, aviation, IT, and maritime capabilities development coalitions.
-Together with the United States, Denmark led the aviation coalition, committing to transfer 19 F-16 fighters to Ukraine and prepare pilots and technical personnel for them.
+Denmark joined all coalitions supporting Ukraine created in 2023 – artillery, armored vehicles, aviation coalition, IT, and maritime capabilities development.
+Together with the USA, Denmark co-led the aviation coalition, committing to transfer 19 F-16 fighters to Ukraine and train pilots and technical personnel.

-On June 24-25, 2023, Copenhagen hosted the first meeting of national security advisors and political directors from Ukraine, the Group of Seven countries, and other key global players to discuss international support for Ukraine's Peace Formula.
+On June 24-25, 2023, Copenhagen hosted the first meeting of national security advisors and political directors from Ukraine, G7 countries, and other key global players to discuss international support for Ukraine's Peace Formula.

-Denmark was one of the first states to join the Group of Seven Joint Declaration on Supporting Ukraine, concluded during the NATO Vilnius Summit.
+Denmark became one of the first states to join the G7 Joint Declaration in Support of Ukraine, concluded during the Vilnius NATO Summit.

-In 2023, Denmark transferred fourteen military aid packages to Ukraine, each unanimously supported by all parties in the country's parliament.
-Such unconditional support for Ukraine by all political forces in Denmark was recorded for the first time in the history of bilateral relations.
+In 2023, Denmark transferred 14 packages of military aid to Ukraine, each unanimously supported by all parties in the country's parliament.
+Such unconditional support for Ukraine from all Danish political forces was recorded for the first time in the history of bilateral relations.

-The amount of assistance provided by Denmark to Ukraine in 2023 reached 3.9 billion euros, of which military support amounted to 3.7 billion euros.
+The amount of military assistance provided by Denmark to Ukraine in 2023 – approximately 3 billion euros.

 On February 23, 2024, Ukraine and Denmark signed the Agreement on Security Cooperation and Long-Term Support, which established the main components of Denmark's security commitments, including military and financial assistance (8.5 billion euros until 2028).
 Denmark became the first Scandinavian country and the fourth overall to conclude such an agreement with Ukraine.

-In 2024, Denmark provided Ukraine with nine military aid packages, bringing the total number since the start of Russia's full-scale invasion to 23 packages.
-As a co-leader of the F-16 coalition, Denmark ensured the transfer of 12 aircraft and confirmed plans to transfer a total of 19 fighters.
-The country also joined coalitions for integrated air and missile defense, maritime capabilities development, and drones.
+In 2024, Denmark provided Ukraine with 9 packages of military aid, bringing the total number since the beginning of Russia's full-scale invasion to 23 packages.
+The country also joined coalitions on integrated air and missile defense, maritime capabilities development, and drones.

-In 2024, an innovative approach was the "Danish model" of direct financing of Ukraine's defense industry, with total commitments of over 563 million euros, of which 165 million euros were provided by the Danish government, and approximately 400 million euros were obtained from frozen Russian assets managed by Denmark on behalf of the EU.
+In 2024, an innovative approach became the "Danish model" of direct financing of Ukrainian defense industry with total commitments exceeding 563 million euros, of which 165 million euros provided by the Danish government and approximately 400 million euros received from frozen Russian assets managed by Denmark on behalf of the EU.

-In 2024, the Ukrainian-Danish energy partnership reached a new strategic level.
-Denmark became a co-leader of the "Energy Security" point of the Ukrainian Peace Formula.
-Throughout the year, Denmark provided 4 energy support packages totaling over 30 million euros.
+In 2024, Ukrainian-Danish energy partnership reached a new strategic level.
+Denmark became co-leader of point 3 "Energy Security" of the Peace Formula.
+Throughout the year, Denmark provided 4 packages of energy support totaling over 30 million euros.

-The amount of assistance provided by Denmark to Ukraine in 2024 reached over 3.1 billion euros, of which military support was 2.8 billion euros.
+The amount of military assistance provided by Denmark to Ukraine in 2024 – approximately 3.6 billion euros.